 A study of the plays, poetry, and novels of 18^{th} and 19^{th} century Spain, reflecting the social, political, and ideological changes leading up to and throughout the Industrial Revolution.
 Special attention will be paid to the different roles of writer, narrator, and reader through textual clues.
 Taught in Spanish.
 Offered in alternate years.

-Prerequisite: SPN 303, 304 Advanced Spanish Conversation & Composition Meets general academic requirement L.
+Prerequisite: SPN 303 or 304 Advanced Spanish Conversation & Composition

 414. Contemporary Spanish Literature